Woolverine94/biniou/README.md

     - ***New chatbot model : Starling-LM-7B-alpha*** Adding this brand new model to the chatbot.
 [Starling-LM-7B-alpha](https://huggingface.co/berkeley-nest/Starling-LM-7B-alpha) is provided by Berkeley and had been finetuned from Openchat-3.5 (the current default model for biniou).
 According to the first benchmarks, it seems to be more performant than Claude-2 or GPT-3.5-Turbo.
 Give it a try !

   * 🆕 **2023-11-27** : 🔥 ***New feature : CUDA support for text, audio and 3d modules*** 🔥 CUDA support and optimizations are now added to all eligibles modules.
 If you had not done it yet, follow [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support) to enable.

-  * 🆕 **2023-11-25** : 🔥 ***New feature : CUDA support for video modules*** 🔥 Enabling CUDA support and optimizations for all eligible video modules.
-If you had not done it yet, follow [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support) to enable.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)